Notes on diesel

 , grouped_by

-is a function that groups data that has already been loaded.
+is a function that groups already loaded data.

-By zipping afterwards, you can get a structure that combines parent and child data arrays.
+By zipping afterwards, you can obtain a structure that pairs parent data with an array of child data.

 You can simply use find